About Reduzer

 We reduce the risk of scaling engineering teams.

-Reduzer builds managed development teams for companies that need more engineering capacity without the usual hiring delays, delivery uncertainty, and management overhead.
+Reduzer builds managed engineering teams for companies that need more engineering capacity without the usual hiring delays, delivery uncertainty, and management overhead.

 The name